kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 Results|The outcome of a **race** or **round**.
 Will include ranking and time data, but not **points**.
 Those are allocated later.
 RFID|*Radio Frequency Identification*.
 In this context a long-range high-throughput tag system suitable for tracking vehicles, warehouse inventory and sports timing, rather than the short-range systems used for card-entry type applications.
 Rider|A participant in a **race**.
 RJ45|The cheap plastic modular connectors used on twisted-pair **Ethernet** cables.
 Notable for requiring special tools to fit, and having an easily-broken retaining tab.
 RJ45 connectors do not react well to being dropped in mud.
+Some of our equipment uses RJ45 connectors in an **XLR** shell, for increased ruggedness.
 Round|A particular type of **race**.
 For example "30 minute criterium" "1-lap time trial".
 At BHPC **events**, a **round** may be composed of more than one **race**, as the BHPC often splits the group for safety reasons.
 Router|A device that forwards **TCP/IP** packets from one network to another.
 The router built into the flight-case with the BHPC's tag reader is not actually used as a router; it is configured to work as an **Ethernet switch** and **WiFi** **access point**.
+RP-TNC|*Reverse-Polarity Threaded Neill–Concelman*.
+Confusing variation of the **TNC** coaxial connector with gender of the central pins swapped.
+Used on the **RFID tag reader**.
 Series|A championship table for a racing season or **event**.
 A SeriesMgr `.smn` file pertaining to a series.
 SeriesMgr|A software application designed for allocating scores to a **series** of **race** results.
 Part of the CrossMgr suite.
 Sign-on sheet|An **Excel** file containing details of riders, used by CrossMgr to populate the [categories][Category Screen] table and look up rider's names, teams, etc.  Crucially, this is needed in order to match **tags** to **riders**.